ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 ~~~
 dds user add [Email address] --role "Researcher" --project "<Project ID>"
 ~~~

+>There is no practical difference between this two command in this use case.
+However, as mentioned above, it is possible to automatically invite researchers when creating  a project. \
+`dds project create (...) --researcher [Email address]`

 ##
 3. To download the full project contents